 Cost-savings can be more than expected, whenever you consider the following factors:

-- its actual condition
+- the trombone actual condition

 - what to look for in a pre-owned trombone